 COVID-19 Vaccine Requirement

-Fordham University will require all students who are taking in person classes, living in University housing or entering the campus for any reason to be vaccinated for COVID-19 by the opening of the fall 2021 semester.
+Fordham University is requiring all students who are taking in-person classes, living in University housing, or entering the campus for any reason to be vaccinated for COVID-19 by the opening of the fall 2021 semester, and to upload their vaccine records by August 1.
+Students living in university housing are required to be vaccinated by the start of the second summer session (July 6).

 How to submit your vaccine records?